-R. Marcos Taylor (Baby Driver, Straight Outta Compton), Mary Christina Brown (Vigilante Diares, AWOL 72) and stunt multihyphenate Simon Rhee (Best Of The Best, Lethal Weapon 4, Unlucky Stars) are just two of the latest additions to Philippe Vonlanthen‘s sizeable roster of screen talent for independent action comedy pic, Till Death Do Us Part currently in pre-production.
+R. Marcos Taylor (Baby Driver, Straight Outta Compton), Mary Christina Brown (Vigilante Diares, AWOL 72) and stunt multihyphenate Simon Rhee (Best Of The Best, Lethal Weapon 4, Unlucky Stars) are just three of the latest additions to Philippe Vonlanthen‘s sizeable roster of screen talent for independent action comedy pic, Till Death Do Us Part currently in pre-production.

 Vonlanthen, a seasoned stunt performer-turned-filmmaker who got his theatrical start years ago on Chris Rock’s espionage thriller, Bad Company, will direct from a script he wrote.
 He describes the film as “a love story of inclusion in a climate of global warming conspiracy, combined with high-octane stunts, fights, and of course – Bollywood dance numbers.”

 Taylor, Brown and Rhee, all three of whom share an extensive martial arts background, join a cast first reported on December 1 for the new film, among whom share space with others Vonlanthen has announced via social media, including Instagram.
 His list newcome actors/actresses and relative stunt professionals alike partly including the following: